 Disclosure Quantity Units

-No. of substantiated complaints on product or service 0
+No. of substantiated complaints on product or service health and safety 0

-health and safety

 No. of complaints addressed 0

-Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach There were no substantiated complaints from customers that went through the organization's formal communication channels and grievance mechanism as well as complaints that were lodged to and acted upon by government agencies.
+Management Approach There were no substantiated complaints from customers that went through the organization's formal communication channels and grievance mechanism nor were there complaints that were lodged to and acted upon by government agencies.
+Service interruptions such as scheduled pipe flushing are property communicated to customers ahead of schedule through radio campaigns and SMS alerts.
+What are the Risk/s Identified?
+Nonconformity to health standards will negatively affect customer satisfaction and well-being.
 A regular bacteriological and chemical/physical test is being done to ensure that all of CWWC's water sources conform to the Philippine National Standards for Drinking Water (PNSDW).
-What are the Risk/s Identified?
-Not material as the Company has no substantiated complaints.
 What are the Opportunity/ies Identified?
-Not material
+Full compliance to health standards ensure our customers safe potable water and contribute greatly to the health and wellness of the community.